Gwali-1/Yasagashi/README.md

 Moving forward i shall discuss  the contents of various files in the poject and how the help in the overall functionality, like auth, storage, filtering of results in the front end etc.

+## How to run application

+The app can be run by first making sure all dependencies are available in the environment.
+The requirements to run this project are listed in the requirements.txt file in the project directory.
+* run `pip install -r requirements.txt` to install all dependencies after that make sure youre in main project directory and
+* run  `python manage.py runserver` in terminal.

 ## main/\_\_init__.p